updated

 Can host digital nomads

-We have plenty areas to sit (or stand) while working at a PC and have good reliable connection.
-Digital nomads will find it easy to work from here.
+We have plenty areas to sit (or stand) while working at a PC and have a 4G connection.

 • Space for parking camper vans